Full Tilt! Pinball: Physical version

+Deeproot Pinball created a prototype of a physical machine using the layout of 3D Space Cadet, but were unable to secure a license for the theme and closed before a rethemed version was produced.
+Pinball designer Barry Oursler made the geometry and physics work on a full sized pinball machine.

 Sequel

 Full Tilt!
 Pinball 2 is the sequel to Full Tilt!
 Pinball.
 It was released on October 31, 1996, with the introduction of three new tables: Mad Scientist, Alien Daze and Captain Hero.

 Reception

 Reviewing the Windows version, a reviewer for Next Generation said that while the Space Cadet table is fairly good, the other two tables suffer from cluttered graphics and weak ball physics.
 He gave it two out of five stars.
 Todd Vaughn of PC Gamer gave it a score of 86%, praising the graphics and sound effects but criticizing the limited number of tables.

 3D Pinball Space Cadet was cited to be among the computer games popularly played by school children in the Philippines in the 2000s, alongside Solitaire and Minesweeper.
 Tutorials showing how to install it on modern versions of Microsoft Windows have been published.

 In popular culture

 In 2020, the sound effects of Space Cadet were sampled in Lil Uzi Vert's song "You Better Move".
 It garnered positive reactions from many fans who grew up playing the game.

+Australian YouTuber CNCDan is currently constructing a real life model of Space Cadet, using 3D-printed mechanisms, motors, and solenoids.